oracle/graal/sulong/docs/TOOLCHAIN.md

 ## Use Cases

 1. **Simplify compilation to bitcode**
-  *GraalVM users* who want to run native projects via the GraalVM LLVM runtime, must first compile their projects to LLVM bitcode.
+  *GraalVM users* who want to run native projects via the GraalVM LLVM runtime must first compile these projects to LLVM bitcode.
-  Although it is possible to do this with the standard LLVM tools (`clang`, `llvm-link`, etc.), they are required to address several additional considerations, such as optimizations and manual linking.
+  Although it is possible to do this with the standard LLVM tools (`clang`, `llvm-link`, etc.), users need to address several additional considerations, such as optimizations and manual linking.
-  The toolchain aims to simplify this process, by providing an out of the box drop in replacement for compiling native projects targeting the GraalVM LLVM runtime.
+  The toolchain aims to simplify this process, by providing an out-of-the-box drop-in replacement for compiling native projects targeting the GraalVM LLVM runtime.

 2. **Compilation of native extensions**